 Now when the user story is new and very large like an epic, fuzzy words can promote a conversation and negotiations.
 In this case, they would help the team and stakeholders, come to a single idea of what it means to be user-friendly or clean.

 But they don't belong in that acceptance criteria, which you're going to be using to write your test plans.
 Now all these agreements that the team comes to must be written in the user stories acceptance criteria in clear, concise, testable language.
 Also, what's essential to capture notes, assumptions, and agreements in the user story.

 Too much information in a description can lead to missing information and acceptance criteria.
 Here we see, customers should be restricted to more than five comments in a single day.
 Well, that's something that should be in the test plan, but down here, logged in user should be able to submit comments on plant files relaying to their own experience.
 This doesn't bring that in and so it could be left out of the test plan.
 Ensure that the assumptions captured in the description are also reflected in the acceptance criteria.

 The "T" in the INVEST guidelines stands for Testable.
 Writing clear, testable acceptance criteria is crucial as it's the only way the team, product owner, and customer, can agree on when the user story is done.

 Some (final) thoughts

-Having the right stories half of the road to success is assured
+With the right stories, half of the road to success is assured.

 This article is part of a bigger topic called Agile Project Management.